-And did you say 'combative'?
-Poulsen is level with Nordi Mukiele - a defender - in the 'challenges won' category, but the Copenhagen-born forward leads the squad - and not far off, the league - in winning aerial duels.
-In the 2017/18 campaign, he won a challenge every four minutes, a ratio he would have happily taken if he had made the grade as a defender, the position he played until age 14.
+In the 2017/18 season, he won a challenge every four minutes, a ratio he would have happily taken if he had made the grade as a defender, the position he played until age 14.

 He plays for RBL, but he is the LBR: Leipzig's battering ram.
 But reducing Poulsen to the mere brawn of his bantamweight boxer's build would be to ignore the fact he got 15 Bundesliga goals in 31 top-flight outings in the 2018/19 season, only the third Dane - after Ballon d'Or winner Allan Simonsen and Schalke icon Ebbe Sand - to score 14 or more a single Bundesliga season.

 Watch: Poulsen's incredible hat-trick vs. Hertha!

 He became the first Leipzig player to net a top-flight hat-trick in the 5-0 win over Hertha Berlin on Matchday 27 last season.
 That treble was capped with a lob of balletic delicateness that belies his hulking 6'3" frame.
 His idols, Rivaldo, Thierry Henry and Patrick Kluivert, would have been proud.

 "I haven't decided where to put it yet," Poulsen said of the match ball afterwards, still grinning from ear to ear.
 "This is my third year in the Bundesliga now, and I've needed this time to get to where I am."